SAP/abap-cleaner/docs/main-window.md

 If you want to focus on certain types of changes, activate or deactivate the options 'Highlight indent changes',
-'Highlight inner space changes' and
+'Highlight inner space changes',
-'Highlight upper/lower case changes'.
+'Highlight upper/lower case changes' and
+'Highlight text and line changes' (where line changes refers added, deleted, or moved lines).
 Both the highlighting in the display (with yellow / orange background color) and the navigation to the previous / next findings (with the _Left / Right_ keys) will then be restricted to the selected types of changes.